 8 Writing paragraphs, not bullet points

 Don't take it the wrong way, we love a good story.
 In a book, in our own time, preferably on a sunny beach.
 A paragraph on a CV takes up precious space, looks like hard work, and is sometimes difficult to understand.
 Use those bullet points and lead with strong verbs in the past tense (Led, Managed, Delivered, Designed…).
-We also know it’s about you so no need to start with “I have”.
+We also know it’s about you so no need to start with “I have” or ‘in my role I was responsible for’.

 9 Forgetting to explain what you actually did in your role